spitbol/x64/docs/minimal.md

-implementor and/or machine on which run takes place, unique site or copy number and other information as appropriate without making it so long as to be a nuisance to users.  the first words of the *scblk*s pointed at need not be correctly set.
+implementor and/or machine on which run takes place, unique site or copy number and other information as appropriate without making it so long as to be a nuisance to users.  the first words of the SCBLKs pointed at need not be correctly set.

 ```
-       jsr  sysid            call for system identification
+       JSR  sysid            call for system identification
-       (xr)                  scblk pointer for addition to header
+       (XR)                  scblk pointer for addition to header
-       (xl)                  scblk pointer for second header
+       (XL)                  scblk pointer for second header
 ```

-<h5>*sysif* -- switch to new include file</h5>
+### SYSIF -- switch to new include file

-*sysif* is used for include file processing, both to inform the interface when a new include file is desired, and when the end of file of an include file has been reached and it is desired to return to reading from the previous nested file.
+SYSIF is used for include file processing, both to inform the interface when a new include file is desired, and when the end of file of an include file has been reached and it is desired to return to reading from the previous nested file.

-It is the responsibility of *sysif* to remember the file access path to the present input file before switching to the new include file.
+It is the responsibility of SYSIF to remember the file access path to the present input file before switching to the new include file.

 ```
-      (xl)                  ptr to scblk or zero
+      (XL)                  ptr to scblk or zero
-      (xr)                  ptr to vacant scblk of length cswin
+      (XR)                  ptr to vacant scblk of length cswin
                             (xr not used if xl is zero)
-      jsr  sysif            call to change files
+      JSR  sysif            call to change files
-      ppm  loc              unable to open file
+      PPM  loc              unable to open file
-      (xr)                  scblk with full path name of file
+      (XR)                  scblk with full path name of file
                             (xr not used if input xl is zero)
 ```

-Register XL points to an *scblk* containing the name of the include file to which the interface should switch.
-Data is fetched from the file upon the next call to *sysrd*.
+Register XL points to an SCBLK containing the name of the include file to which the interface should switch.
+Data is fetched from the file upon the next call to SYSRD.

-*sysif* may have the ability to search multiple libraries for the include file named in (XL).
+SYSIF may have the ability to search multiple libraries for the include file named in (XL).
 It is therefore required that the full path name of the file where the file was finally located be returned in (XR).
 It is this name that is recorded along with the source statements, and will accompany subsequent error messages.

 Register XL is zero to mark conclusion of use of an include file.

-<h5>*sysil* -- get input record length</h5>
+### SYSIL -- get input record length

-*sysil* is used to get the length of the next input record from a file previously input associated with a *sysio* call.
-The length returned is used to establish a buffer for a subsequent *sysin* call.
+SYSIL is used to get the length of the next input record from a file previously input associated with a SYSIO call.
+The length returned is used to establish a buffer for a subsequent SYSIN call.
-*sysil* also indicates to the caller if this is a binary or text file.
+SYSIL also indicates to the caller if this is a binary or text file.

 ```
-       (wa)                  pointer to fcblk or zero
+       (WA)                  pointer to FCBLK or zero
-       jsr  sysil            call to get record length
+       JSR  sysil            call to get record length
-       (wa)                  length or zero if file closed
+       (WA)                  length or zero if file closed
-       (wc)                  zero if binary, non-zero if text
+       (WC)                  zero if binary, non-zero if text
 ```

-No harm is done if the value returned is too long since unused space will be reclaimed after the *sysin* call.
+No harm is done if the value returned is too long since unused space will be reclaimed after the SYSIN call.

-Note that it is the *sysil* call (not the
+Note that it is the SYSIL call (not the
-*sysio* call) which causes the file to be opened as required for the first record input from the file.
+SYSIO call) which causes the file to be opened as required for the first record input from the file.

-<h5>h*sysin* -- read input record</h5>
+### SYSIN -- read input record

-*sysin* is used to read a record from the file which was referenced in a prior call to *sysil* (i.e. these calls always occur in pairs).
-The buffer provided is an *scblk* for a string of length set from the
+SYSIN is used to read a record from the file which was referenced in a prior call to SYSIL (i.e. these calls always occur in pairs).
+The buffer provided is an SCBLK for a string of length set from the
-*sysil* call.
-If the actual length read is less than this, the length field of the *scblk* must be modified before returning unless buffer is right padded with zeroes.
+SYSIL call.
+If the actual length read is less than this, the length field of the SCBLK must be modified before returning unless buffer is right padded with zeroes.

-It is also permissible to take any of the alternative returns after *scblk* length has been modified.
+It is also permissible to take any of the alternative returns after SCBLK length has been modified.

 ```
-       (wa)                  pointer to fcblk or zero
+       (WA)                  pointer to FCBLK or zero
-       (xr)                  pointer to buffer (scblk pointer)
+       (XR)                  pointer to buffer (scblk pointer)
-       jsr  sysin            call to read record
+       JSR  sysin            call to read record
-       ppm  loc              endfile or no i/p file after sysxi
+       PPM  loc              endfile or no i/p file after SYSXI
-       ppm  loc              return here if i/o error
+       PPM  loc              return here if i/o error
-       ppm  loc              return here if record format error
+       PPM  loc              return here if record format error
-       (wa,wb,wc)            destroyed
+       (WA,WB,WC)            destroyed
 ```

-<h5>*sysio* -- input/output file association</h5>
+### SYSIO -- input/output file association

-See also *sysfc*.
+See also SYSFC.

-*sysio* is called in response to a snobol4 input or output function call except when file _arg1_ and file _arg2_ are both null.
-Its call always follows immediately after a call of *sysfc*.
-If *sysfc* requested allocation of an *fcblk*, its address will be in *wa*.  for input files, non-zero values of _r_ should be copied to WC for use in allocating input buffers.
+SYSIO is called in response to a snobol4 input or output function call except when file _arg1_ and file _arg2_ are both null.
+Its call always follows immediately after a call of SYSFC.
+If SYSFC requested allocation of an FCBLK, its address will be in *wa*.  for input files, non-zero values of _r_ should be copied to WC for use in allocating input buffers.
 If _r_ is defaulted or not implemented, WC